This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “It was okay,” she nods and then we both fall silent again to the raindrops bouncing like marbles off the roof.

 I have little interaction with my sisters, and sometimes I find it hard to hold conversations with either of them.
 I don’t mind Stella most of the time, what little one-on-one contact we do have is at least cordial.
 Maeve appears around the car and she pulls open the door beside me.

 “Move, get in the back,” she orders.
 She’s holding her notebook over her head, in attempt to shield her hair from the rain.

 “Why can’t you sit back there?”
 I ask.

-“I have to talk to Stella, now fucking move, it’s raining.”
+“I have to talk to Stella.
+Now move, it’s raining.”